SMU Division of Music, Meadows School of the Arts,

 The Jewish Federation of Greater Dallas, Puccini Society of Dallas,

-Temple Emanu-El Music Committee, Temple Shalom, Southwest Jewish Conference,
+Temple Emanu-El Music Committee, Temple Shalom, Southwest Jewish

 The Aaron Family Jewish Community Center, and the